Arizona State Route 101: Agua Fria Freeway

 Loop 101 begins as the Agua Fria Freeway at a three-level interchange with I-10 in Tolleson west of Phoenix.
-From that point, the route heads north entering Phoenix then Glendale, passing State Farm Stadium and Gila River Arena.
+From that point, the route heads north entering Phoenix then Glendale, passing State Farm Stadium and Desert Diamond Arena.
 Continuing northward through Peoria, it encounters the Grand Avenue portion of US 60 and passes the Peoria Sports Complex before entering northwestern Glendale and curving east just past the Arrowhead Towne Center mall.
-The route then heads east along the Beardsley Road alignment.
+The route then heads east along the Beardsley Road alignment, traveling through the community of Arrowhead Ranch.
 The freeway enters northern Phoenix, and at milepost 23, Loop 101 intersects I-17 15 mi north of Downtown Phoenix.

 Pima Freeway

 Continuing east as the Pima Freeway, Loop 101 travels just south of Deer Valley Airport before intersecting the northern terminus of SR 51 at milepost 29.
-East of this junction, Loop 101 curves south through Scottsdale on the Pima Road alignment.
+East of this junction, Loop 101 travels through Northern Phoenix, passing through Desert Ridge and passing by Desert Ridge Marketplace to its north, and Mayo Clinic to its south.
+The freeway then curves south through Scottsdale on the Pima Road alignment.
 The freeway then curves east and passes through the Salt River Pima-Maricopa Indian Community, just south of Via Linda providing access to Downtown Scottsdale, Scottsdale Pavilions, Scottsdale Community College, two casinos, and Scottsdale Fashion Square.
 Continuing south, Loop 101 encounters an interchange with the Red Mountain Freeway portion of Loop 202 in Tempe at milepost 51.
 This interchange is partially built over the Salt River.

 Price Freeway

-Loop 101 then becomes the Price Freeway and continues south, passing Arizona State University to the east.
+Loop 101 then becomes the Price Freeway and continues south.
+Just south of the interchange, the freeway passes Tempe Marketplace to the east, and Sloan Park to the west.
+The freeway then passes Arizona State University to the east.
+At milepost 53, the freeway provides access to Apache Boulevard, and the Price–101 Freeway/Apache Boulevard park and ride light rail station, on Valley Metro's A Line.
 The route then intersects the Superstition Freeway portion of US 60 at milepost 55 before entering Chandler.

 Loop 101 provides access to Chandler Fashion Center just prior to concluding at milepost 61 at an interchange with the Santan Freeway portion of Loop 202.